 Munich is the capital of Bavaria and which is well known for annual Oktoberfest beer festival, art museums and Nymphenburg Palace.
-In this post I am talking about Top sights in Bavaria state apart from Munich.
+In this post, I am talking about Top sights in Bavaria state apart from Munich.
 For Munich, I would be writing another post.

 Top Sights in Bavaria Germany –

 Garmisch is also a ski resort town, famous for skiing, ice-skating, hiking and snowboarding.
 Garmisch hosted 1936’s winter OLYMPICS GAMES which makes this places famous for winter sports lovers.
 Garmisch is a destination for both adventure lovers and nature lovers.
-Garmisch is located to south of Munich at an hour drive.
+Garmisch is located to the south of Munich at an hour drive.

-How to reach this castle – There are two ways to reach this castle either by hiking through mountains or by horse carts.
-Even for horse carts there are huge Q’s.
-Better to go during weekdays and start early in morning because sometimes it takes hours and hours to get into horse cart.
+There are two ways to reach this castle either by hiking through mountains or by horse carts.
+Even for horse carts, there are huge Q’s.
+Better to go during weekdays and start early in the morning because sometimes it takes hours and hours to get into horse cart.

-Enjoy Bavarian Lakes and Riverside – Bavaria has abundant treasure of turquoise lakes and picturesque Alpine rivers with emerald waters.
-The Upper palatinate Forest has more than 4700 lakes and also known as Land of Lakes.
-Lake Constance, Eibsee, Chiensee or Starnberg are most famous and scenic lakes of this region.
-One can feel full serenity of this place.
-Rafting, Kayaking, Boating and swimming are major activities done here.
-Also we can explore some hidden lakes during hike/trek for enjoying total peaceful and pristine surroundings.
+Bavaria has an abundant treasure of turquoise lakes and picturesque Alpine rivers with emerald waters.
+The Upper Palatinate Forest has more than 4700 lakes and also known as Land of Lakes.
+Lake Constance, Eibsee, or Starnberg are most famous and scenic lakes of this region.
+One can feel the full serenity of this place.
+Rafting, Kayaking, Boating, and swimming are major activities done here.
+Also, we can explore some hidden lakes during hike/trek for enjoying total peaceful and pristine surroundings.
 Schliersee Lake is beautiful and worth visiting.
 You can also stay beautiful Bavarian town Schliersee and know why to stay in Schliersee.

 Garmisch, Mittenwald, Klais, Fussen are some famous scenic towns of Bavaria where you can enjoy typical German style stay.
 These half-timbered houses located on cobbled streets, surrounded by snow clad rolling hills.
-Enjoy fresh mountain air, Alpine meadows, beautiful panoramic views and German hospitality.
+Enjoy fresh mountain air, Alpine Meadows, beautiful panoramic views and German hospitality.

 Garmisch – 90 km from Munich